home-assistant/home-assistant.io/source/_integrations/home_connect.markdown

 - Redirect URI: `https://my.home-assistant.io/redirect/oauth`

 *Important*:
- - after performing the steps above **log out** of your Home Connect Developer account.
-If you don't so this, the configuration steps below will fail during OAuth authentication with the message `“error”: “unauthorized_client”`.
+ - After performing the steps above **log out** of your Home Connect Developer account.
+If you don't do this, the configuration steps below will fail during OAuth authentication with the message `“error”: “unauthorized_client”`.
  - The provided Home Connect User Account email address **must** be all lowercase otherwise it will result in authentication failures.
  - All changes in the developer portal takes 15 minutes before the change is implemented.